Regularity of quasigeodesics characterises hyperbolicity: Background

 \subsection{Asymptotic cones}

 In this section we will give the necessary background on asymptotic cones.
-The idea first appeared in the proof of Gromov's Polynomial Growth Theorem \cite{Gromov1981}, however, it was first formalised by Wilkie and van den Dries \cite{WilkievandenDries1984}.
+These concepts and definitions will only be needed for the proof of \Cref{thm:main.technical} in \Cref{sec.cones}.
+The idea of an asymptotic cone first appeared in the proof of Gromov's Polynomial Growth Theorem \cite{Gromov1981}, however, it was first formalised by Wilkie and van den Dries \cite{WilkievandenDries1984}.

 An \emph{ultrafilter} $\omega$ on $\NN$ is a set of nonempty subsets of $\NN$ which is closed under finite intersection, upwards-closed, and if given any subset $X\subseteq\NN$, contains either $X$ or $\NN\backslash X$.
 We say $\omega$ is \emph{non-principal} if $\omega$ contains no finite sets.
-We may equivalently view $\omega$ as a finitely additive measure on the class $2^\NN$ of subsets of $\NN$ such that each subset has measure equal to $0$ or $1$, and all finite sets have measure $0$.
+We may equivalently view a non-principal ultrafilter $\omega$ as a finitely additive measure on the class $2^\NN$ of subsets of $\NN$ such that each subset has measure equal to $0$ or $1$, and all finite sets have measure $0$.
 If some statement $P(n)$ holds for all $n\in X$ where $X\in\omega$, then we say that $P(n)$ holds \emph{$\omega$-almost surely}.

 Let $\omega$ be a non-principal ultrafilter on $\NN$ and let $X$ be a metric space.
 If $(x_n)_{n\in\NN}$ is a sequence of points in $X$, then a point $x$ satisfying for every $\epsilon>0$ that $\{n\ |\ d(x_n,x)\leq\epsilon\}\in\omega$, is called an \emph{$\omega$-limit} of $x_n$ and denoted by $\lim_\omega x_n$.
 Given a bounded sequence $x_n \in X$, there always exists a unique ultralimit $\lim_\omega x_n$.